AndreaLuviano/AndreaLuviano/README.md

 - 👀 I’m interested in health policy and decision science
 - 🌱 I’m currently learning decision science models
 - 💞️ I’m looking to collaborate on projects related to decision science methods and its applications on health policy (cancer, cardiovascular diseases, obesity, and infectious diseases)
-- 📫 How to reach me: andrealuvianog@gmail.com
+- 📫 How to reach me: andrealuvianog@g.harvard.edu

 <!---
 AndreaLuviano/AndreaLuviano is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.